Limping and stiffness in cats

 When to contact your vet

-Contact your vet for a non-urgent appointment if your cat has a mild limp (that doesn’t improve within 24 hours), is slowing down with old age or seems a bit stuff when they move around.
+Contact your vet if your cat has a mild limp (that doesn’t improve within 24 hours), is slowing down with old age or seems a bit stuff when they move around.

 Contact your vet immediately for an emergency appointment if your cat develops a sudden limp, can’t put weight on a leg or is in severe pain.
 You know your cat best, contact your vet if you are concerned.